shakes76/PatternFlow/recognition/s4746168_report_assessment/README.md

 reponsible for **upsampling of the data** and the last _build unet model_ function which **calls each of the other functions** and builds the whole architecture of the UNET model and **returns the model**.

+The **training.py** is file where all the model related process are implemented.
+The file imports a bunch of other python files created such as *_dataset.py & modules.py_* for compling and training the model with our *_pre processed images & UNet architecture as well_*.
+Model is being called here in the starting.
+I have **used** two other functions for **calculating dice coefficient** that is essential for all the loss and metrics.
+You can refer to :
+[https://github.com/keras-team/keras/issues/3611] for the references of the code with **dice coefficient**.
+While compiling the model I have used Adam optimizer.
+I have fitted the model and then saved it to use later.
+This file contains the source code for training, validating, testing and saving your model.

+Dice coefficient are important in evaluating the semantic segmentation models.
+The Dice coefficient is very similar to the IoU.
+They are positively correlated, meaning if one says model A is better than model B at segmenting an image, then the other will say the same.
+In dice coefficient we count the similar pixels (taking intersection, present in both the images) in the both images we are comparing and multiple it by
+2. And divide it by the total pixels in both the images.